Betstar Bookie Review

 Betstar’s average margin is 5.5 percent, a significant bit higher than the 4.9 percent median.
 They do have a dormant account fee of $25.00 after six months, which in our view, should never be an issue.
 They do offer credit facilities and we are on record as frequently mentioning the perils of borrowing money for gambling.
 We are not, however, accusing Betstar of being crushers by any stretch.

-Turnover requirements for deposits and bonuses are about average for the industry, as are minimum deposit and maximum payout figures.
+Turnover requirements for deposits are about average for the industry, as are minimum deposit and maximum payout figures.
 Online bets have only a 50-cent requirement.
 It is $20 to bet by phone and it appears that Betstar still requires a phone call for live betting transactions.
-Multi betting functionality is good and bonus credit can be split amongst four bets so long as market odds exceed $1.50.

 Betstar has mobile applications that are at least equivalent to those of the other online bookmakers.

 This is little to dislike regarding the Betstar online wagering operation.
 The website is top-notch in terms of markets and wagering account management functions.
-Deposit options are plentiful and the Betstar card that allows punters to withdraw winnings from ATMs within seconds of a result is a superb feature.
+Deposit and withdrawal options are plentiful.